The theory of the Collatz process and the method of dynamical balls: Modified Collatz function and the Collatz process

-Theorem \ref{sophie germain} relates the Collatz process to the problem of the distribution of Sophie germain primes.
-Indeed it sets out the idea that studying the problem on the set of integers is in some way silly.
-Rather it will much more technique convenient to study the unit left translate of the sequence arising from the backward Collatz process.
+Theorem \ref{sophie germain} relates the Collatz process to the problem of the distribution of Sophie Germain primes.
+Indeed, it sets out the idea that studying the problem on the set of integers is in some way silly.
+Instead, it will much more technique convenient to study the unit left translate of the sequence arising from the backward Collatz process.

-\begin{remark} It turns out that certain Collatz process which when undergo a unit left translate has most of its elements being prime.
+\begin{remark} It turns out that certain Collatz process when subject to a unit left translate has most of its elements being prime.
 This notion is exemplified in the following result. \end{remark}

 \begin{theorem} Let $f$ be a Collatz function, with the corresponding Collatz process $\{f^{s}(b)\}_{s=1}^{\infty}$.
 If the process is full, then $\mathcal{M}=\{\mathrm{Inf}\{f^{-s}(b)\}-1\}_{s=1}^{\infty}$ contains a prime. \end{theorem}